Weyerhaeuser Company (WY) Stock: A Value Analysis

-The price-to-earnings ratio for Weyerhaeuser Company (NYSE: WY) is 11.81x, which is above its average ratio.
-Moreover, the 36-month beta value for WY is 1.49.
+The price-to-earnings ratio for Weyerhaeuser Company (NYSE: WY) is 11.84x, which is above its average ratio.
+Moreover, the 36-month beta value for WY is 1.50.
+Analysts have varying opinions on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”

 Sponsored